 One of the most common questions we get has to do with selecting the correct value for the volume and tone controls.
 The standard convention is to use 500k pots when you use humbuckers and 250k pots when your guitar has single-coil pickups, but what would happen if you switched the values, or used one of each?

-Join us while we take an in-depth look at mixing 250k and 500k ohm potentiometers.
+Let’s take in-depth look at mixing 250k and 500k ohm potentiometers.
 We’ll talk about why we use these values and how they affect the guitar circuit and your tone.